kchapelier/cellular-automata-rule-parser/README.md

 npm install cellular-automata-rule-parser
 ```

-To run the test suite, run the following command from the ```cellular-automata-rule-parser``` directory:
+To run the test suite, clone this repository, install the dependencies and run the following command from the root directory:

 ```
 npm test